Compressed Sensing: A Discrete Optimization Approach

 The rest of the paper is structured as follows.
 In Section \ref{sec:lit_review}, we review existing formulations and solution methods of the CS problem.
 In Section \ref{sec:formulation_properties}, we study how our regularized formulation of CS \eqref{opt:our_formulation} connects to the commonly used formulation \eqref{opt:main_problem}.
 We reformulate \eqref{opt:our_formulation} exactly as a mixed integer second order cone problem in Section \ref{sec:MISOC} and present a second order cone relaxation in Section \ref{ssec:SOC} and a stronger but more computationally expensive semidefinite cone relaxation in Section \ref{ssec:SDP}.
 We show that our second order cone relaxation is equivalent to the Basis Pursuit Denoising problem under mild conditions offering a new interpretation of this well studied method as a convex relaxation of our mixed integer second order cone reformulation of \eqref{opt:our_formulation}.
 We leverage our second order cone relaxation to develop a custom branch-and-bound algorithm in Section \ref{sec:BnB} that can solve instances of \eqref{opt:our_formulation} to certifiable optimality.
-In Section \ref{sec:experiments}, we investigate the performance of our branch-and-bound algorithm against state of the art benchmark methods on synthetic and real world data.
+In Section \ref{sec:experiments}, we investigate the performance of our branch-and-bound algorithm against state of the art benchmark methods on synthetic {data, real world ECG signal acquisition and real world multi-label classification}.

 \paragraph{Notation:} We let nonbold face characters such as $b$ denote scalars, lowercase bold faced characters such as $\bm{x}$ denote vectors, uppercase bold faced characters such as $\bm{X}$ denote matrices, and calligraphic uppercase characters such as $\mathcal{Z}$ denote sets.
 We let $[n]$ denote the set of running indices $\{1, \ldots, n\}$.
-We let $\mathbf{e}$ denote a vector of all $1$'s, $\bm{0}_n$ denote an n-dimensional vector of all $0$'s, and $\bm{I}$ denote the identity matrix.
-We let $\mathcal{S}^n$ denote the cone of $n \times n$ symmetric matrices and $\mathcal{S}^n_+$ denote the cone of $n \times n$ positive semidefinite matrices.
+We let $\bm{1}_n$ denote an {$n$-dimensional} vector of all $1$'s, $\bm{0}_n$ denote an {$n$-dimensional} vector of all $0$'s, and $\bm{I}$ denote the identity matrix.
+We let $\mathcal{S}^n$ denote the {subspace} of $n \times n$ symmetric matrices and {$\mathcal{S}^n_+ \in \mathcal{S}^n$} denote the cone of {symmetric} $n \times n$ positive semidefinite matrices.